Wednesday, 14 September 2022

 Selling Merchant Accounts, Selling Credit Card Processing, Selling Merchant Services with North American Bancard Agent ISO Reseller Sales Partner Prog

-In this industry, you will often hear the words “merchant services agents,” “Member Service Providers,” and “Independent Sales Organizations” used in a similar context, as if all three of these things are the same.
+In this industry, you will often hear the words “merchant sales agents,” “Member Service Providers,” and “Independent Sales Organizations” used in a similar context, as if all three of these things are the same.
 The truth is that these terms actually refer to distinct roles in the credit card processing business.
 If this seems confusing to you, don't worry; all of these terms will be explained in this article, as well as their relationships to the credit card associations.
 We will also go over how you might go about becoming a merchant services ISO or an MSP.